|

 was published in 2003 and South

-in 2005 and between them they cover over 20
+in 2005 and between them they cover some 29

 battles of the First World War.
 However many